Spring Quarter Workshops

 Join author Mitzi Szereto for this 6-week workshop exploring crime fiction, mystery, romance, sci-fi/fantasy and horror.
 Genre fiction is some of the most popular and bestselling fiction out there today.
 Discover your hidden talents in this taster workshop.
 Experiment with your writing and perhaps find an entirely new niche.

-Writing for Children: Powerful First Pages (Mount Vernon Campus)
+Writing for Children: Magazine Writing (Mount Vernon Campus)

 Gardening And Landscaping